aaronhumphres/Wander-Blog-Django/README.md

 ## Overview

+A GIRL, a JEEP, and a PASSION TO EXPLORE!

 A blog to share Sydnei's love of exploring, while juggling being a full-time student.
 A way for her to communicate and meet other students that share the same passion.

 !